EnigmaCurry/d.rymcg.tech/glances/README.md

 This will ask you to enter the domain name to use.
 It automatically saves your responses into the configuration file `.env_{INSTANCE}`.

+It will also ask you if you want Glances to be able to report on container metrics in addition to the metrics of the host you are installing it on.
+In order for Glances to report on container metrics, it requires access to the host's Docker socket.
+Be aware that allowing access to the Docker socket is not safe because it effectively grants full control over the Docker daemon, enabling a container or attacker to escalate privileges, manipulate containers, and potentially compromise the host system.

 ### Authentication and Authorization